-One of my neighbors is the sixth generation living in Jerusalem.
+One of my neighbors is a sixth-generation Jerusalemite.
 That makes his children seventh generation.

 He was in elementary school in 1967.
-He had not yet had his bar mitzvah.
+He had not yet celebrated his Bar Mitzvah.

-In May of that year his father was called into the reserves.
+In May of that year, his father was called into the reserves.
 He didn’t see him for a long time.
 Then one day his father appeared in school in his IDF uniform which was very dusty and extremely wrinkled.
-After a short conversation with the teacher he came over and took my friend out of class.
+After a short conversation with the teacher he ctook my friend out of class.

 It turns out his father was taking him to his grandparents’ house because the war was about to begin.

-My neighbor spent most of the next week in the shelter at his grandparents’ house on Bar Ilan Street in northern Jerusalem.
+My neighbor spent most of the next week in the shelter at his grandparents’ home on Bar Ilan Street in northern Jerusalem.
 This was practically on the border in those days.

 He was hoping that perhaps he’d find his father.
 In retrospect he realizes he didn’t know if his father was there.
 He didn’t even know if his father was still alive.
 The news in Israel during the Six Day War was almost non-existent.

 The scene at Mandelbaum Gate – which was no longer the border – was one of total disarray.
 As if in a dream, amidst all the soldiers and equipment, he heard someone call his name.
 It was his father.
 He was overwhelmed.

 His father looked like a movie star to his son.
 He was driving a jeep and was on a “mission,” he recalls.
 He told his son to get in his jeep; they had somewhere important to go.
 At age 10, my friend was overjoyed to be with his father.
 He didn’t really care where they were going.